streamich/modern-pick/docs/pick.md

 ## `.${fn}` Interpolated Functional Accessors

-Instead of specifyin a constant value, you can also use a function.
-This fuction receives all the arguments supplied to your selector.
+Instead of specifying a constant value, you can also use a function.
+This function receives all the arguments supplied to your selector.

 ```js
 const selector = pick`users.${id => id}`;